CLRDC’s strength and its pride lie in its successful model of establishing and sustaining a network of its Community

-CLRDC has for more than the last two decades, provided true, reliable and unbiased information to rural communities, its primary beneficiaries, and continues to be a welcome source of information to rural citizens.
+CLRDC has for more than the last two and a half decades, provided true, reliable and unbiased information to rural communities, its primary beneficiaries, and continues to be a welcome source of information to rural citizens.
 The analysis of information obtained from communities has helped the CLRDC to shape its programmes to meet the needs of rural communities.

 Working under the jurisdiction of AmaKhosi (Traditional Leaders), when it started, and now with the elected government structures, the CLRDC’s good relationship with most community leadership structures opened doors for paralegals to work without obstacles, intimidation and in relative security, and most of our offices are hosted in the traditional courts and administrative structures.